 Table 3.5 shows the county-to-county commuting flows and indicate that a fair number of residents in the Study Area work in neighboring counties.
 17 percent of workers living in San Bernardino County and 6 percent of workers living in Riverside County commute to jobs in Los Angeles County.
-Eight percent of workers who live in Riverside affordable.
+Eight percent of workers who live in Riverside County commute to Orange County and four percent of workers who live in San Bernardino County commute to Orange County.
+Five percent of workers who live in Riverside County and 0.3 percent of workers who live in San Bernardino County commute to jobs in San Diego.
+Housing costs in the coastal counties continue to rise and many workers in adjacent counties either choose or are forced to live in the Study Area where housing is more affordable.